 Ranunculus recurvatus is a native erect perennial forb growing 8 to 24 inches tall with occasional branching.
-Stems have long whitish spreading hair with some purplish appendages at the base.
+Stems have long whitish spreading hair and some purplish appendages at the base of the stem.

 Leaves are both basal and stem, much the same shape.
 Basal leaves are stalked, palmate, with 3 to 5 deep lobes, broadly heart shape in outline, with the leaf segments undivided or shallowly cleft.
 Leaf segment margins have rounded teeth.
 Stem leaves look similar, but smaller with shorter stalks.
 Upper leaves will be stalkless and usually with 3 lobes.
 Leaf surfaces are dark green on top with some spares hair and paler under with much fine whitish hair.

 The inflorescence is a loose cluster of flowers at the top of stems.

 Flowers are small 5-part with five yellow petals that are thinly oblong and about the same length as the 5 yellow-green sepals, which have fine hair.
 The sepals reflex near the base when the flower is in bloom.
 At the base of the petals is a ring of numerous stamens with yellow anthers which surround a green receptacle of pistils that lack styles.
 Each flower is only 1/3 to 1/2 inch wide and flower stalks have fine hair.
 The nectary is in a pocket at the base of the petals.

 Seed: When fertile, the receptacle elongates to a globoid shape and produces a dense cluster of dry achenes that are flat sided, 1.6-2.2 × 1.4-1.8 mm in size, with a curved hooked beak.
 Buttercup seeds need some cold stratification for germination, at least 30 days and some species require 60 days.